JTSTAM02/tic-tac-toe/psuedocode.md

 - Have players insert their name after the press of Start Game button
   * After your press Play Game, an input bar will pop up asking for name for player A and then Player B
  - click of tile produces correct symbol based on array of turns **?**
- - set variable for number of tursn (see next section)
+ - set variable for number of turns (see next section)

 ### Variables Needed